 · be easy to navigate, including crossings

-· provide shade, shelter, and places to stop and rest
+· provide shade, shelter, a places to stop and rest

 · be walkable and provide options for cycling

 · have low levels of noise and air pollution

 · ensure people feel relaxed and safe

 In most towns and cities the significant increase in hard surfacing over time and the reduction in green spaces has led to higher temperatures than in the surrounding countryside.
 This is known as the ‘heat island effect’.
 But our natural footprint in Chippenham delivers a fantastic cooling green and blue infrastructure naturally and right at our heart.

 The trees, parks, and River Avon that runs through Chippenham facilitate the cooling of air and the absorption of atmospheric pollutants.
 The park vegetation also provides an opportunity for people to be close to ‘nature’ with many positive effects by providing shade and shelter, encouraging physical activity, benefiting mental health and most importantly, creating a sense of place and community.